Gateshead Highway (A167) flyover

 Tyne and Wear Metro

-We have placed a temporary propping device around one of the pillars to provide additional support over the Metro tunnels, enabling trains to pass through safely.
-Work will begin soon to pour more concrete around the pillar as a medium term solution.
+When the flyover was first closed, we placed a temporary propping device next to one of the pillars to provide additional support above the route of the Metro tunnels, enabling trains to pass through safely.

 We will continue to work with Nexus and other partners to manage the travel network as efficiently as possible.